-Estimates of the differentiation rate allow for the analysis of the impacts of subsidies that target subsets of traders in the market, a feature of many industrial policies.
-This has broad relevance for policy analysis.
-Many industrial (agricultural) policies are implemented in this way.
+Estimates of the differentiation rate allow for the analysis of the impacts of subsidies that target subsets of traders in the market, a feature of many industrial (agricultural) policies.
 For example, while in West Africa governments have broadly preferred universal subsidies for fertilizer use, in East Africa subsidies are only available to poorer farmers (Druilhe and Barreiro-Hurle, 2012).
-Outside of agriculture, subsidies often target only small or medium sized firms (Chatzouz et al., 2017; Rotemberg, forthcoming), exporters (Rodrik, 1993; Panagariya, 2000), or the politically connected (Khwaja and Mian, 2005; Faccio, 2006; Rijkers et al., 2015).
-When subsidies are offered only to a subset of firms, they have direct effects through changes in the prices paid by treatment traders, and indirect effects through the strategic response of control traders.
-The equilibrium effects thus
+Outside of agriculture, subsidies often target only small or medium sized firms (Chatzouz et al., 2017; Rotemberg, 2019), exporters (Rodrik, 1993; Panagariya, 2000), or the politically connected (Khwaja and Mian, 2005; Faccio, 2006; Rijkers et al., 2015).
+When subsidies are offered only to a subset of firms, they have direct effects through changes in the prices paid by treated firms, and indirect effects through the strategic response of untreated firms.
+In our model, which features imperfect competition and variable markups, the equilibrium effect of the subsidy on prices will depend on both the number of firms in the market and the extent to which they are differentiated.
+The model may be used to simulate the general equilibrium effect of the policy, for different shares of subsidized firms.
+In the context of subsidizing buyers of agricultural produce, we are interested in comparing different subsidy interventions in terms of their "return on investment:" the ratio of benefits in terms of incremental farmer revenues, and their cost, total expenditure on the subsidy.